 Health Leads believes that a different kind of healthcare system is possible for America – one that addresses all patients’ basic resource needs as a standard part of quality care.
-We believe that one day, all healthcare providers will be able to prescribe solutions that improve health, not just manage disease.
-We seek to align the forces necessary for this change, using Health Leads’ work in our partner hospitals and health centers to make a broader case for integrating basic resources into healthcare delivery.
+They believe that one day, all healthcare providers will be able to prescribe solutions that improve health, not just manage disease.
+The organization seeks to align the forces necessary for this change, using Health Leads’ work in partner hospitals and health centers to make a broader case for integrating basic resources into healthcare delivery.
 At the same time, America is poised for a healthcare transformation due to market-driven imperatives focused on improving patient health and reducing costs.

-Our broader toolkit now includes software we’ve developed as well as open source software created by other organizations.
-We’ve stayed true to the idea that the greatest health impact per dollar invested comes from making use of tools that are already available, rather than developing something new for each project.
-As a tech company that’s constantly fired up about health impact, we’re proud to have supported some outstanding health care providers.
-One hundred percent of our impact comes from helping our partners access mobile technology that can improve the services they provide.
+Their broader toolkit now includes software the team has developed as well as open source software created by other organizations.
+They’ve stayed true to the idea that the greatest health impact per dollar invested comes from making use of tools that are already available, rather than developing something new for each project.
+As a tech company that’s constantly fired up about health impact, they’re proud to have supported some outstanding health care providers.
+One hundred percent of the impact comes from helping our partners access mobile technology that can improve the services they provide.

 AMREF has over 54 years’ experience in health development.
 In 1957, three surgeons founded the Flying Doctors Service of East Africa, laying the foundation for what is now one of the continent’s leading health development and research organisations.
 Today, AMREF implements its projects through country programmes in Kenya, Ethiopia, Uganda, Tanzania, Senegal, South Sudan and South Africa.
 Training and consulting support are provided to an additional 30 African countries.
 AMREF believes that by focusing on the health of women and children, the health of the whole community can be improved.
 We are concerned with skilled care of mothers before, during and after childbirth; prevention and treatment of cervical cancer, and proper management of childhood illnesses.
 Our main areas of intervention are maternal and child health; HIV and Tuberculosis; safe water and sanitation; malaria; and essential clinical care.